An interesting week! More than most… mainly because of the matchbook traders conference.

 When we talk about order flow it’s more a case of fluid money entering the market, that is being matched.
 Not simply unmatched money piled up either side of the current pricing.

-Effectively quantifying genuine flow of money as it hits the market is the tricky part.
+Effectively quantifying the genuine flow of money as it hits the market is the tricky part.
 But the first clue would be to make sure you know when the points of peak activity are, trading 20 minutes out is likely to produce far more random results (and be incredibly boring).
 Plus there’s an added problem to your mindset when attempting to trade a market that is not truly active.
-Impatience, doubt and general emotion creeps in far quicker – leading to impulsive behaviour that’s never any good.
+Impatience, doubt and general emotion creep in far quicker – leading to impulsive behavior that’s never any good.

 Several of the software’s have similar features, but a while ago I paid the guys at Geeks Toy to add in an extra setting to the traded volume bars (shown above).
 It’s not exactly the holy grail, but a useful feature none the less.
 Not so long ago it was released to all.
-You can activate it by right clicking the ladder and selecting:
+You can activate it by right-clicking the ladder and selecting:

 Visual Options > Last Traded Bar History (Seconds) > Select Time